Send the link below via email or IMCopy

 Kantian Ethics and the Good Life

 Kantians don't tell us that we are required to maximize the good or maximize value.
-They do not tell us what to value, how to live our lives.
 They emphasize that we are rational agents who are capable of forming our own life plans and projects.

-Their sole concern is with rightness.
-They only care that we are making sure not to wrong others.
+Their main concern is with rightness.
+They fundamentally care about whether we are making sure not to wrong others.

 Debates within Contemporary Kantianism